 Obviously, the way of doing business today, the pace at which things are changing and moving forward is such that people are not being able to manage the business without the experienced managers.
+Asana and Jira can be used as a powerful tool for this purpose.
 Each of them is having their own secret, using some specific software tool to ease the way of doing everyday business.
 Every kind of enterprise is using either communication tools and software, finance software, construction software, management or organization tools.
 Without them our lives would be more complicated and difficult, and simple situations would last longer, with the results unknown.

 But, on the other side, it is not that simple to choose the best software and the best tool for the company, especially for young and inexperienced entrepreneurs, who are spending a lot of time and resources playing around with different and various tools, which often brings more troubles than the benefit to the employees and to the company.

 But, anyways, you must start somewhere.
-I will give you some of my practical examples, working without any software and using two specialized, professionalized softwares such as Asana and Jira.
-Of course, there is no perfect software.
+I will give you some of my practical examples, working without any software, and using two specialized, professionalized softwares such as Asana and Jira.
+Of course, there is no perfect software but Asana and Jira are close to it.
 Requirements differ from company to company, from team to team, and even from person to person.
 It is all about which one you and your team feel the most comfortable with and which fits your business best, allowing you easy adjustments and easy workflow inside of it.

 First example.
-Company not using any software and project management tool.
+The company not using any software and project management tool.

-I was working for a start-up company which suddenly started to make millions using only Skype to organize, communicate with people and to share all the information about the work, inbound, as well outbound.
+I was working for a start-up company that suddenly started to make millions using only Skype to organize, communicate with people, and to share all the information about the work, inbound, as well as outbound.
 My job was to set up the processes, to establish some basic functionality and to propose a new structure, with clear communication channels, with clear responsibilities and the scope of the work.